ilcneto/fabaceae-ectopic-cambia-dataset/README.md

 # Fabaceae Ectopic Cambia Dataset

-This dataset expands upon the Plant Vascular Variants Database (PVVD) by providing species-level coding for the occurrence and structural variation of **ectopic cambia** within **Fabaceae**.
+This dataset expands upon the Plant Vascular Variants Database (PVVD) by providing species-level coding for the occurrence and structural variation of ectopic cambia within Fabaceae.

 ## Associated Publication
 See preprint here: [include citation and DOI]